By Melissa McLaughlin

 Each of these examples of peace evoke a sense of quiet tranquility.
 Still, we recognize that God alone is the true source of all peace.
 Therefore, any worldly efforts at peace will only be a passing shadow of the lasting peace God intended for us.

-From the start, humankind has shirked the peace offered by God.
+From the start, humankind has rejected the peace offered by God.
 We know from the Biblical account in Genesis 3, Adam and Eve, the very first man and woman, disobeyed God in the Garden of Eden and from that time on, all humans carry the seed of that sinful and disobedient nature within our hearts.

 Gratefully, the mercy and grace of God prevailed, as He sent His one and only Son to pay the penalty for our sin and rebellion against His commands.